gocd/docs.go.cd/content/installation/upgrading_go/upgrade_to_gocd_20.5.0.md

       --target-db-password=''
     ```

-    For GoCD server running on Windows refer the below example -
+    For GoCD server running on Windows refer to the below example -
     ```bash
     bin\gocd-database-migrator.bat ^
     --insert ^